thomash-acinq/bolts/12-offer-encoding.md

   - MUST fail the request if `signature` is not correct.
   - if the offer had a `quantity_min` or `quantity_max` field:
     - MUST fail the request if there is no `quantity` field.
-    - MUST fail the request if there is `quantity` is not within that (inclusive) range.
+    - MUST fail the request if `quantity` is not within that (inclusive) range.
   - otherwise:
     - MUST fail the request if there is a `quantity` field.
   - if the offer included `amount`: